seanzhangkx8/ConvoKit/doc/source/iq2.rst

 Dataset details
 ---------------

-User-level information
+Speaker-level information
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^

-Users in this dataset are the speakers during the debate.
+Speakers in this dataset are the speakers during the debate.
 The most prominent speakers are those that are listed in the initial dataset as being either ‘for’ a position, ‘against’ it, or a ‘moderator.’
 However, there are also other speakers that do not fit into these categories, such as a host or a panelist.
-The speaker type is annotated at the utterance level rather than the user level.
+The speaker type is annotated at the utterance level rather than the speaker level.

 We provide: